 Cliff only made a few films but their impact has been enduring.
 Cliff’s acting debut was in the 1959 film “Serious Charge” in which he sang “Living Doll”.

 This was followed by “Expresso Bongo”, a satire of the London music industry and Tin-Pan Alley, in which Cliff performed four songs including “Bongo Blues”.

 The positive response to “Expresso Bongo”, both at the box office and music charts with Cliff’s EP of songs from the film, ensured that Cliff simply had to appear in more musical films.

 1961 saw the release of the first of Cliff’s classic film musicals, tailored specifically around him to showcase his music and talents.
-“The Young Ones”, which sees Cliff and his pals putting on a show to save their youth club, features The Shadows along with Robin O’Sullivan and Melvyn Hayes, both of whom would go on to appear in further films with Cliff.
+“The Young Ones”, which sees Cliff and his pals putting on a show to save their youth club, features The Shadows along with Richard O’Sullivan and Melvyn Hayes, both of whom would go on to appear in further films with Cliff.